All Products

 Status

-• After a lifecycle rule is enabled, the storage class of objects is converted or objects are deleted based on the configured lifecycle rule.
+• After a lifecycle rule is enabled, the storage class of objects is converted or objects are deleted based on the lifecycle rule.

-• After you disable a lifecycle rule, the lifecycle tasks are interrupted.
+• After you disable a lifecycle rule, the lifecycle tasks of the lifecycle rule are interrupted.

 Applied To